UoMResearchIT/mine-the-gaps/README.md

 of all running containers (see above).*

-## Instructions for full database and Django set-up (not using Makefile / Docker)
+## Instructions for full database and Django set-up (NOT using Makefile / Docker)

   These instructions are based on the Ubuntu OS.
 They will need to be adapted to run on other Linux distributions, Windows and other OSs.